Mishkun/ataman-intellij/README.md

 ## Rationale

-Intellij Idea is notorious for its tricky keybindings involving multiple modifiers and F1-F12 keys.
+IntelliJ IDEA is notorious for its tricky keybindings involving multiple modifiers and F1-F12 keys.
 Another approach of using `Cmd+Shift+A` command pallete and search for most of the actions, reducing the speed.

 There is another way, popularized by Spacemacs and Doom Emacs – leader (or sticky) keys.
 It works fairly simple – you